-Among others, the following types of gifts are exempt from the federal gift tax so you can make unlimited gifts in these categories without any gift tax or estate tax consequences and without having to file gift tax returns:
+The following types of gifts are some examples of gifts that are exempt from the federal gift tax.
+You can make unlimited gifts in these categories without any gift tax or estate tax consequences and without having to file gift tax returns:

 - Gifts to IRS-approved charities

-- Gifts to your spouse (assuming he or she is a U.S. citizen)
+- Gifts to your spouse (assuming they are a US citizen)

 - Gifts covering another person’s medical expenses, as long as you make the payments directly to medical service providers

 - Gifts covering another person’s tuition expenses, as long as you make payments directly to the educational institution.
 Payments for room and board, books, and supplies don’t qualify for this exception, but you can cover those costs by making a direct gift to the student under the annual exclusion.

 The gift tax rate only applies to gift amounts exceeding the lifetime exclusion limit, which is $12.92M for the 2023 tax year.